iltommi/qdb-documentation/source/administration/security.rst

 Design
 -------

-The quasardb protocol, especially the serialization part, has been designed to resist buffer overflows and most of current denial of service (DOS) attacks.
+The quasardb protocol, especially the serialization layer, has been designed to resist buffer overflows and most of current denial of service (DoS) attacks.
 Keep in mind, however, that quasardb is *designed* to accept large amounts of requests or arbitraty sizes and will therefore not limit incoming or outgoing requests in any way.